DeanLeong/p4-repo/README.md

 ### Getting Support <!-- omit in toc -->

-Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students**
+Each student will be given 5 (five) tokens, redeemable at any time during regular class time (subject to instructors' schedules), for 20 minutes. **Tokens cannot be transferred between students.**

 Instructors will not be holding open office hours during project week.
 This is to give you the opportunity to solve issues and errors you run in to on your own and with your classmates.
-Your TA, however, will still hold their hours as planned.
+However, your TA will still hold their hours as planned.

 ### How to submit a request for support <!-- omit in toc -->

-While it is important for you all to develope not only your coding skills but also you ability to debug code, please don't spin you wheels for too long.
-If you get stuck on an issue, we encourage you to attempt to fix it your self.
-This includes, reviewing your code, reading the error message and researching your issue through google.
-More often than not, that is enough to resolve your issue however if you find yourself spending too much time on one issue, create an issue ticket.
+While it is important for you to develop not only your coding skills but also your ability to debug code, please don't spin your wheels for too long.
+If you get stuck on an issue, we encourage you to attempt to fix it yourself.
+This includes: reviewing your code, reading the error message, and researching your issue through google.
+More often than not, that is enough to resolve your issue, however if you find yourself spending too much time on one issue, create an issue ticket.
 This will provide the instructor with a point of reference regarding your code and the issue you are having and will enable us to give you more effective guidance.

 > [Project Issue Ticket Template](./issue-ticket-template.md)